Charles Altamont Doyle

-Charles Altamont Doyle (25 March 1832 – 10 October 1893) was an illustrator, watercolourist and civil servant.
-A member of an artistic family, he is remembered today primarily for being the father of Sir Arthur Conan Doyle, creator of Sherlock Holmes.
+Charles Altamont Doyle (25 March 1832 – 10 October 1893) was a British illustrator, watercolourist and civil servant.
+A member of an artistic family, he is remembered today primarily for being the father of author Sir Arthur Conan Doyle, creator of fictional character Sherlock Holmes.

 Family background

-Doyle was the son of artist John Doyle, the political cartoonist known as H.B., and Marianna Conan Doyle.
-Three of his older brothers in the family of seven children were artists: James William Edmund Doyle, Richard "Dickie" Doyle, and Henry Edward Doyle.
+Born in London, Doyle was the son of artist John Doyle, a political cartoonist known as H.B., and Marianna (Conan) Doyle.
+The family had seven children, and three of his older brothers were artists: James William Edmund Doyle, Richard "Dickie" Doyle, and Henry Edward Doyle.

 The family was of Irish background but Doyle was born and raised in England.
 Similarly to his elder brother Richard, he had no formal training, apart from lessons in his father's studio.

 Life and career

-In 1849 he moved to Edinburgh, to take up a post at the Scottish Office of Works where he was employed as an assistant surveyor.
+In 1849 Doyle moved to Edinburgh, to take up a post at the Scottish Office of Works, where he was employed as an assistant surveyor.

 On 31 July 1855, he married Mary Foley (1837–1920), his landlady's daughter.
 Together they became parents to several children (sources debate whether it was nine or ten), seven of whom survived childhood, including Arthur Conan Doyle, John Francis Innes Hay (known as Innes or Duff), and Jane Adelaide Rose (known as Ida).

-To support his growing family, in addition to full-time employment he continued to produce illustrations for at least 23 books, as well as several designs for journals.
+To support his growing family, in addition to full-time employment Doyle continued to produce illustrations for at least 23 books, as well as several designs for journals.
 These included editions of The Pilgrim's Progress (1860) and Robinson Crusoe (1861), Beauty and the Beast (late 1860s), The Queens of Society (1872), and Our Trip to Blunderland (1877) a parody of Lewis Carroll.

-Although he exhibited at the Royal Scottish Academy, Doyle was not as successful an artist as he wanted, and had depression and alcoholism.
+Although he exhibited at the Royal Scottish Academy, Doyle was not as successful an artist as he wanted, and suffered depression and alcoholism.
 His paintings, which were generally of fairies, such as In the shade or A Dance Around The Moon, or similar fantasy scenes, reflected his mood, becoming more macabre over time.